The Open-Source Model

 Why Open-Source Is a Principled Choice—Not a Budget Concession

-Vterra is free and open-source by intent.
-The decision is not a pricing strategy.
+Vterra is open-source by intent.
 It is a position on who deserves access to high-quality strategic advisory and a principled rejection of the consulting model’s built-in conflict of interest.
+No subscription.
+No consulting fees.
+No upsell.

 You Own Your Deployment

+An organization deploying Vterra owns its instance entirely.
+The platform is installed behind your firewall, on your infrastructure, powered by a GPT that you control.
 There is no central Vterra server receiving your organizational data.
 There is no cloud dependency that exposes your strategic reasoning to a third party.
 There is no subscription that, if cancelled, takes your institutional intelligence with it.

 The digital twin your organization builds inside Vterra—populated with your financials, your strategic context, your operational data, your accumulated decisions—belongs entirely to you.
 This matters particularly for government agencies and nonprofits operating under data sovereignty requirements.
 The architecture is not a workaround for those requirements—it is designed in alignment with them.

-The Five Steps to Operational
+Five Steps to Operational

 Vterra is typically operational within weeks, not months.
 The implementation path is designed for organizations without dedicated IT departments or large technology budgets.